mrarunsivakumar/Twitter-Scraping/twitterscrap workflow.md

 pip install streamlit

-# libraries used for these sns.twitter scrape methods using a customizes streamlit app
+#import necessary libraries used for these sns.twitter scrape methods to create customizes streamlit app

 import streamlit as st
 import snscrape.modules.twitter as sntwitter